kissen/fmajor/README.md

         # systemctl enable fmajor

 8. `fmajor` listens to the `ListenAddress` defined in configuration file `/etc/fmajor.conf`.
-Per default, this is `localhost` which of course isn't very useful if you want to access the service remotely.
+Per default, this is `localhost` which of course isn't very useful.
 To make `fmajor` accessible on the open internet, configure your reverse proxy (e.g. `nginx`) to forward requests to `ListenAddress`.

    You should configure your reverse proxy to use HTTPS, otherwise third parties will be able to spy on your interactions with